ibm-cloud-docs/vpc/ppnlb-create.md

    * **Subnet**: Choose a subnet.
    * From the list of servers, select the servers that you want to attach to the back-end pool.
 Ensure that you specify valid values for each server port.

-      Although you can attach more than one virtual server instance to a back-end pool, your Private Path load balancer provides regional availability and is resilient to zone failure even if a single subnet is selected.
+      Your Private Path load balancer provides regional availability and is resilient to zone failure even if a single subnet is selected.
       {: note}

     You do not need to create multiple Private Path load balancers or specify more than a single subnet to ensure resiliency to zone failure.
 Your subnet selection only impacts the IP-addresses that are associated with the load balancer.
 For more information on how many virtual server instances you can attach to a back-end pool, see [Quotas and service limits for Private Path network load balancers](/docs/vpc?topic=vpc-quotas#ppnlb-quotas).